KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 Create a new script and enter the following.

 ~~~
-## read in a CSV file and save it as 'variants'
+# read in a CSV file and save it as 'variants'
+library(readr)
 variants <- readr::read_csv("data-raw/combined_tidy_vcf.csv")
 ~~~
 {: .language-r}

+Save the script, commit it to your git repo and push the changes to GitLab.
+Then use the `Source` button (next to the `Run` button in the editor pane) to run all of the commands in the script from top to bottom.

 One of the first things you should notice is that in the Environment window, you have the `variants` object, listed as 801 obs. (observations/rows) of 29 variables (columns).
 Double-clicking on the name of the object will open a view of the data in a new tab.